535th Airlift Squadron: Vietnam War

-Modern era
+In April 1970, the squadron helped break the siege of Dak Seang Special Forces Camp.
+North Vietnamese forces had surrounded the camp, and learning from the success of air resupply during their 1969 attack on the Ben Het Camp, also established anti-aircraft artillery positions along likely air resupply corridors.
+On the first day of the siege, two C-7s were diverted from their scheduled missions and staged out of Pleiku to make the first airdrops to the camp.
+Resupply of the camp was so urgent that all drop-qualified crews of the 483rd Tactical Airlift Wing were ordered to Pleiku to support the operation and eleven sorties were flown that day with cover from Douglas A-1 Skyraiders.
+Crews approached the camp from the north or south to use terrain to mask their approaches from enemy flak.
+Loss of the third Caribou in five days, including one from the 458th, prompted a move to resupply the camp with night drops, with cover and illumination provided by Fairchild AC-119 Stinger gunships.
+All 483rd Wing squadrons participated in the operation.
+It earned a second Presidential Unit Citation for this action, evacuation of over 2000 refugees from Cambodia, and transportation of the Presidential Southeast Asia Investigation Team to various remote locations in South Vietnam.
+The squadron flew its last combat mission the day it was inactivated.

+Pacific airlift

 The squadron was reactivated in 2005 as the 535th Airlift Squadron at Hickam Air Force Base to provide strategic and tactical airlift in the Pacific.
 It became the first unit located outside the Continental United States to fly the C-17 conducting strategic and tactical airlift.
 It conducts night vision goggle, low-level, air refueling and austere-airfield operations from within the world's largest area of responsibility.
 The squadron has provided support for and operated in Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn.
 Additionally, the squadron has provided emergency humanitarian relief to Haiti, Pakistan, Samoa, Kwajalein, Indonesia and Japan.